 Yes, and no. As stated above, the majority of your daily protein must come from food sources.
 Fish, chicken, beef, and eggs to name a few, provide more than protein.
-They also provide essential vitamins and minerals.
+They are not only protein-rich foods but they also provide essential vitamins and minerals.

 Does your protein powder also contain vitamins and minerals?

-A protein powder that also includes vitamins and minerals could be potentially problematic if you are also taking a prenatal vitamin.
+A protein powder or protein shake that also includes vitamins and minerals could be potentially problematic if you are also taking a prenatal vitamin.

 You can get too much of a good thing in the way of supplements.
 If you are taking a well-rounded prenatal vitamin, you do not need your protein powder to contain vitamins and minerals.

 The other risk not yet mentioned is possible contamination with heavy metals like lead, arsenic, cadmium, or mercury.
 This is because the supplement industry (this includes protein powders) is not well-regulated.

 The FDA leaves this up to the individual manufacturer and there’s no way to tell if they are being truthful in its safety, quality, or quantity of ingredients.